leto/mastering_komodo_dpow/mastering_komodo_dpow.md

 C++ and basic compiler knowledge.
 No prior knowledge of Komodo is assumed, this work contains a basic introduction of Komodo features.

-# Supporting This Document And Author

-The author is currently a Komodo Notary Node operator and Komodo Core Developer who relies solely on cryptocoin income.
-If this document has helped you and you would like to support future updates, you can send donations to the KMD address RBSEv7nJ1wciriVyLFWotQ8tBvS2rKwYtz .
-Thanks!

 # High Level Overview of DPoW